 Augusta Harriet Bitner was born on August 24, 1884, to Charles W. Bitner, a prominent leaf tobacco dealer, and his wife, Amelia.
 Augusta’s great-grandfather Abram Bitner founded the Lancaster Watch Company and owned all the land that later became the Hamilton Watch Company.
 She was Bitner’s only child.

 The family lived at 902 Marietta Avenue, Lancaster, PA, and attended the Moravian Church.
 Augusta graduated from the Moravian seminary in Lititz, where she studied piano, German, and embroidery.
 She was also a graduate of the National Park Seminary in Washington, D.C.

-Legend holds that Augusta Bitner did not get the wedding of her dreams in 1906.
+Legend holds that Augusta Bitner did not get the wedding of her dreams.
 Allegedly, her parents disapproved of Augusta’s fiancé, Stanley Tevis.
 There were quiet rumors that she was pregnant with his child, and this was a shotgun wedding.

 On the morning of the wedding, Augusta had one final argument with her mom concerning Stanley.
 Upset, she ran from her bedroom only to trip on her wedding dress and tumble down the stairs breaking her neck.

-Not approving of the marriage, her parents refused to add Staley’s last name to Augusta’s tombstone.
+Not approving the marriage, her parents refused to add Stanley’s last name to Augusta’s tombstone.
 Adding chill to the tale is the grave’s enigmatic inscription of “Could love have kept her?”